Trantuan24/InstaManip/README.md

 Go back to the project root directory and run the following commands.
 The inference results will be saved in `checkpoint-xxxx/inference-xxxx-xx`.

-Using one pair of examplar images (1-shot):
+Using one pair of exemplar images (1-shot):

 ```shell
 # In distribution